rohandf/Muppet/README.md

 # Muppet
-A tool that performs operations on VMDLs and VMATs for the Source 2 Engine.
+Model Unit for Pipeline Preparation and Export Tasks

+for Half-life Alyx